imwrite

 — Comment to add to image

-character vector | string scalar | cell array of character vectors | string array
+string scalar | character vector | string array | cell array of character vectors

-cell array of character vectors, imwrite
+character vectors.
+For a string array or cell array of character vectors,

-adds a carriage return
+adds a carriage return after each entry.

-Example: 'Comment',{'Sample #314','January 5,
+Example: "Comment",["Sample #314","January 5,

 | cell